joskid/tiote/docs/installation.rst

 ============
 Installation
 ============
-.. rubic:: Installation steps can be summarised as making tiote accessbile by your django project
+Installation steps can be summarised as making tiote and its associated static fles accessbile by your django project

 Requirements
 ------------